redb17/forum-web-app/readme.md

 * ####  Profile of every user showing his Karma Points and other relevant data.

 ## How to use(in windows)?
 * #### Execute command "npm install" to install all dependencies stored in package.json file.
 * #### Open terminal and type 'node app.js' to start the app on local port(most probably http://127.0.0.1:3000).

 ## Acknowledgments

-* Login and Registration by bCrypt and Passport - https://github.com/bradtraversy/loginapp
+* #### Login and registration system using bCrypt and passport : 'https://github.com/bradtraversy/loginapp'.